tzujohsu/audio-deepfake-detection/README.md

 path_to_database = "/home/[uniqname]/audio-deepfake-detection/" + access_type
 ```

-Run the experiment by the following command:
+Train the model and evaluate on AsvSpoof 2019 eval dataset by the following command.
+EER, Accuracy, F1, precision, recall and auc score are provided.

 ``` bash
 python run.py \